shaunpersad/express-primer/README.md

 ## What?
 Express Primer is a more robust base for creating Node APIs, with built-in request (and response) validation, easy route nesting, and automatic spec generation and documentation.

-## Why?
-Express by itself is a very powerful and flexible tool for creating APIs, but it lacks many features that can significantly improve the quality of APIs and their development.

 ## How?
 We provide several helper classes that make use of standard technologies like JSONSchema and OpenAPI.
 These helper classes create introspection into your API, which naturally and automatically enables features such as validation and documentation.